ericsonga/APCSAReview/_sources/Unit1-Getting-Started/ptest1.rst

         :answer_a: The values don't matter this will always cause an infinite loop.
         :answer_b: Whenever a has values larger then temp.
         :answer_c: When all values in a are larger than temp.
-        :answer_d: Whenever a includes a value that is less than or equal to zero.
+        :answer_d: Whenever a includes a value that is equal to zero.
         :answer_e: Whenever a includes a value equal to temp.
         :correct: d
         :feedback_a: An infinite loop will not always occur in this program segment.
 It occurs when at least one value in a is less than or equal to 0.
         :feedback_b: Values larger then temp will not cause an infinite loop.
         :feedback_c: Values larger then temp will not cause an infinite loop.
-        :feedback_d: When a contains a value that is less than or equal to zero then multiplying that value by 2 will never make the result larger than the temp value (which was set to some value > 0), so an infinite loop will occur.
+        :feedback_d: When a contains a value that is equal to zero then multiplying that value by 2 will always be 0 and will never make the result larger than the temp value (which was set to some value > 0), so an infinite loop will occur.
         :feedback_e: Values equal to temp will not cause the infinite loop.

         Which of the following will cause an infinite loop when ``temp`` is greater than zero and ``a`` is an array of integers.